Relaxing in a vintage travel trailer. Credit: Megan Winternheimer

 Around the Olympic Peninsula

 Your camper will keep you warm and dry even on this verdant forested peninsula that gets 140 inches of rain per year.
-Follow Hwy 101 as it loops around Olympic National Park, starting on shellfish-rich Hood Canal and ending on the wild Pacific Coast.
+Follow Highway 101 as it loops around Olympic National Park, starting on shellfish-rich Hood Canal and ending on the wild Pacific Coast.